 The behaviour during manoeuvres like spiral dives or b-line stalls in this class can be demanding.
 The pilot should possess adequate skills for the safe execution of these rapid descent manoeuvres.
 In case of insufficient skills or experience in this department we strongly recommend partaking in an SIV clinic with the new wing.

 Suitability for training

-The UP Makalu3 is very well suited for training.
+The UP Summit XC2 is not suited for training.

 Recommended Takeoff weight